A gap year offers you the opportunity to gain skills and experiences, while giving you time to reflect and focus on what you want to do next.

 Do your research

-It’s really important to form a plan of what you will do for the year, and you need to start planning well in advance.
+It’s really important to form a plan of what you will do for the year, no matter what your gap year idea is, and you need to start planning well in advance.
 Some voluntary work schemes are popular and have strict deadlines, and you need to consider when you need the money to pay for airfares or visas.

 There are loads of ideas you could consider – some might fill an entire year, others a few weeks or months.
 You could also combine more than one idea.

 There is a wide range of gap year and volunteering schemes available.
 If you’re using an agency or scheme, check out how long they have been running, if they are financially sound, and are members of a reputable organisation, such as ABTA or Year Out Group, where they agree to follow a code of conduct.

 - Year Out Group